-Once automatic qualifiers are identified and the teams from Pool B and Pool C are selected, teams will be grouped in clusters according to natural geographic proximity and assigned to a regional site.
+Once automatic qualifiers are identified and the teams from Pools B and C are selected, teams will be grouped in clusters according to natural geographic proximity and assigned to a regional site.
 A team may be moved to numerically balance the bracket if geographic proximity is maintained (within 500 miles).
 Flights shall be minimized.
 Teams from the same conference will not be paired to play one another in the first game of regionals as long as geographic proximity is maintained.

-The final eight teams shall be seeded after the conclusion of super regional competition and paired according to traditional bracketing principles (i.e., #1 vs. #8, #2 vs. #7, etc.).
+The final eight teams shall be seeded after the conclusion of preliminary-round competition and paired according to traditional bracketing principles (i.e., #1 vs. #8, #2 vs. #7, etc.).